-Sintra is the fairytale town that is a must visit.
+Sintra is a fairytale town that is a must-visit.
 Since there is so much to see in one day, we did a Sintra tour from Lisbon with Get Your Guide.
 We loved it as it included Pena Palace, Cascais, Sintra, and Cabo da Roca.

 Pena Palace is the most beautiful castle I have ever seen.
 The drive to the castle is approximately 40 minutes winding up the mountain then you will have to wait in a line to buy tickets.
 I highly recommend buying your tickets online or joining a tour.
 When you see the Palace, you will be glad that you waited.
 Click here to get your Pena Palace and Park Skip the Line tickets.